CLIENT: Nigeria Sovereign Investment Authority

 GOALS AND OBJECTIVES:

-Sunrise Estate Development (SED) wishes to provide the residents of its estate in Abuja with constant supply of electricity.
+Sunrise Estate Development (SED) wishes to provide the residents of its estate in Abuja with a constant supply of electricity.
 However, this can not be achieved relying solely on the central utility grid.

 CLIENT: AIBEN Properties Limited